smileart/omg/README.md

 ![Tmux panel in OMG](/images/tmux_panel.png "Tmux panel in OMG")

-Actually the only binding you need to remember is `C-a ?` which lists all other bindings.
-There you can use `/` to search and `N` or `n` to navigate search results.
+Actually the only binding you need to remember is `C-a ?` which lists all the other bindings.
+There you can use `/` to search and `N` or `n` to navigate trough search results.
 After, press `q` to quit.
-But here are useful bindings you should know to use `tmux` in the most efficient way.
+But here are some useful bindings you should know to use `tmux` in the most efficient way:

 ````
 $ \tmux # start new session